 Submission, evaluation and approval of the doctoral thesis topic

 After having passed all exams, including the qualifying examination, and no later than the end of the fourth semester of study, the doctoral student should submit the proposal for formal appointment of the topic and the mentor for his or her doctoral research.
-This procedure is initiated by submitting the corresponding forms to the University of Zagreb (form DR.SC.-01 with supplementary form FER-DR-03).
+This procedure is initiated by submitting the corresponding forms to the University of Zagreb (form DR.SC.-01 and supplementary form FER-DR-03).

 The Faculty council, based on the proposal by the Board for doctoral studies, appoints a committee for dissertation topic evaluation and mentor appointment proposal, consisting of three or five members, with at least one member who is neither a teacher in the doctoral study programme at FER, nor employed at FER.
 The student’s mentor cannot be appointed the committee chair.